When does my child need speech therapy?

 We want to start early because children's brains are more "plastic".
 This is fancy word for they learn easier when they are younger.
 Their brains can adapt easier compared to when they are older.
 We can create opportunities for children to learn while they are young so that they don't miss out on these opportunities!

-If you child is not meeting these milestones or you are concerned about your child's speech and language development, contact you local speech-language pathologist for a consultation!
+If you child is not meeting these milestones or you are concerned about your child's speech and language development, book your free consultation with us to get started!

 Singleton, N.C.
 (2018).
 Late talkers: why the wait and see approach is outdated.
 Pediatric Clinics of North America, 65(1), 13-29.